Royal Tar fire: Aftermath

 On November 12, a schooner arriving at Portland reported having passed the remains of a burned steamer near Cash's Ledge.
 A traveler's trunk, with about $90 in it was picked up at sea.
 This was the only trace of the ship recovered, although debris was later spotted.

 Four men, nine women and ten children were lost.
 Several of the men became well known locally in the later years, including Andrew Garrison, Captain John Hammond, John Ansley, George Eaton, James H. Fowler, and W. H. Harrison.
 Stinson Patten, of Fredericton, and J. T. Sherwood, British consul at Portland, were also among the saved.
 The passengers continued on to Portland.

-The ship was uninsured and the total loss was estimated at about $100,000.
+The ship was uninsured and the total loss was estimated at $100,000.
 The captain, with others of the crew, reached St. John on the following Saturday, where he learned that his son had died on the same day as the fire.

 Captain Reed became harbormaster of St. John in 1841, and died in August 1860.
 For a number of years it was the custom of the St. John men who survived the disaster to take supper together on the anniversary of the fire.